Unboxed-Software/solana-course/content/movie-review-pt1.md

     rating: u8,
     description: String
 ) -> ProgramResult {

     // Logging instruction data that was passed in msg!("Adding movie review...");
     msg!("Title: {}", title);
     msg!("Rating: {}", rating);
     msg!("Description: {}", description);

-    // Get Account iterator
-    let account_info_iter = &mut accounts.iter();

-    // Get accounts
-    let initializer = next_account_info(account_info_iter)?;
-    let movie_review = next_account_info(account_info_iter)?;
-    // Deserialize the account data of the already made MovieReview account let account_data = try_from_slice_unchecked::<MovieAccountState>(&movie_review.data.borrow()).unwrap();

-    // Logging the already made MovieReview account's data msg!("Fetching movie review...");
-    msg!("Title: {}", account_data.title);
-    msg!("Rating: {}", account_data.rating);
-    msg!("Description: {}", account_data.description);

     Ok(())
   }
 ```
+All we're doing for now is logging the data that was passed in.
 Now, you can build and deploy your program from SolPG just like in the last lesson.
 This will deploy your program to the same program id from the previous lesson if you went through the Hello World demo already.
 You can either upgrade your Hello World demo by just following the same steps as before or you can generate a new program id through SolPG and deploy to that one instead.

-Notice that while we went over how to deserialize the `instruction_data`, we never actually used it.
-The reason for this is because we’ll go over how to use this data in the next lesson as you create new review accounts to complete the movie review program!

 Test your program with [this script](https://github.com/ixmorrow/movie-review-pt1-testing-script/tree/master), make sure to paste the program id of your program into the script which you can see by going to Extra → Program Credentials in the ‘Build & Deploy’ page of the side bar!
 Check out the program [solution code](https://github.com/ixmorrow/movie-program-pt1) if you get stuck along the way